Wanchai Ferry (brand)

-Wanchai Ferry is an American brand of Chinese food dinner kits owned by General Mills.
+Wanchai Ferry is a brand of Chinese food dinner kits founded in Hong Kong by Chong Kin-wo and now owned by American company General Mills.
 The company's roots began in 1972 when Chong Kin-wo – often known as Madame Chong – began selling dumplings, a business that led to her "dumpling queen" nickname and the 1985 establishment of the Wanchai Ferry Peking Dumpling Company.
 In 1997, Pillsbury Company entered a joint venture with Wanchai Ferry which led the brand to become part of General Mills when Pillsbury was acquired in 2001.

 The brand is still largely a frozen dumpling company in China and a leader in its market.
 The dinner kits are intended for the American and European markets.
 In her later years, Madame Chong served as a consultant to General Mills involved in the final development stages and approving the flavors.
-The kits were introduced to France in Spring of 2007 and to the United States of America in Summer 2007.
+The kits were introduced to France in Spring of 2007 and to the United States in Summer 2007.
 In 2009, the company introduced frozen dinners.

 Chong Kin-wo died on February 12, 2019, at the age of 75.
-Her biographical movie called The Dumpling Queen premiered on April 30, 2025 in Mainland China and on May 2, 2025 in the United States.
+Her biographical movie titled The Dumpling Queen premiered in Mainland China on April 30, 2025, and in the United States on May 2, 2025.